nukopian/DBIx-Squirrel/README.md

     my $offset = result_offset();

-Returns the zero-based offset if this result, effectively the result count minus one.
+Returns the result's zero-based offset, effectively the number of results fetched, less one.

 #### `result_original`